aliofye/rfid-door-lock/README.md

 ## Dependencies
 1. Download the [Arduino IDE](https://www.arduino.cc/en/Main/Software)
-2. You would have to follow my tutorial on how to setup the hardware part for this project.
-Bad news is that I haven't finished writing it.
-Will update here when I do, should be anytime now.
+2. You would have to follow my [tutorial](https://alimorshid.site/2018/02/02/rfid-operated-door-lock.html) on how to setup the hardware part for this project.

 ## Getting Started
 1. Follow the instructions [here](https://www.arduino.cc/en/Guide/PortableIDE) to copy the `portable` folder you find in this repository into the root of the Arduino IDE folder.